Austin-Daigle/Simple-Business-simulator-Application/README.md

 # Simple-Business-simulator-Application
 This is a simple Java application that makes a game to simulate a small business under different dynamically adjusting conditions.
+This program was written in 2017.

 # How to use: